 The presence and use of a reliably calculated Residual Mix makes the entire disclosure system trustworthy, by determining and correctly disclosing to consumers who are purchasing a non-specific type of electricity.
-The concept of Residual Mix is also recognized by the Clean Energy for All Europeans -Package proposed by European Commission last November.
+The concept of Residual Mix is also recognized by the "Clean Energy for All Europeans" Package currently being debated by the EU Commission, Parliament and Council.